Call for Submissions

 - Undergraduate Programs

 - Women's Caucus

 POLITICAL COMMUNICATION INTEREST GROUP

-The Political Communication Interest Group invites the submission of competitive papers and thematic panel proposals to be considered for presentation at the 2014 CSCA convention to be held in Minneapolis, Minnesota.
+The Political Communication Interest Group invites the submission of competitive papers and thematic panel proposals to be considered for presentation at the 2015 CSCA convention to be held in Madison, Wisconsin.